Muragami/cppSfxr/readme.md

 It is purely a sound generation library, and has no connections to any audio rendering engines or systems.
 The advantage of this is that it is easily compiled anywhere little endian systems allow.
-A precompiled dynamic link library is provided for the following platforms:
+A precompiled dynamic link library is provided for the following platforms (in th dll folder):

 * **Windows**: x64cppSfxr.dll, compiled with MSVC, for any Intel AMD64 machine
 * **Mac OS X**: x64cppSfxr.dylib, compiled with gcc/clang via brew, for Intel macs.
 * **Debian**: x64cppSfxr.so, compiled with gcc, for any Intel AMD64 machine.

 While not provided prebuilt, it is also trivial to compile into a small static library you can link into your application.
+The code has been compiled against iso:std++17 standard.